AgoraIO/agora_doc_source/en-US/markdown/cn/Interactive Broadcast/audio_effect_mixing_windows.md

 ### Preloading

 The SDK supports preloading audio effect files.
 To improve performance, you can add the audio effect files into the memory in advance.
-Preloading is not required;, Agora recommends that you choose whether to preload audio effect files according to your needs.
+Preloading is not required.
+Agora recommends that you choose whether to preload audio effect files according to your needs.

 - If you need to play a specified audio effect repeatedly, Agora recommends preloading the audio effect file.
 - If an audio effect file size is large, Agora recommends not preloading the audio effect file.